 Core Cloud Native Platform Capabilities: Full Cycle Development

 Startups are embracing the cloud at a breakneck speed, eager to reap the benefits it provides.
-Some companies are prioritising virtualization of their cloud infrastructure with a cloud-native philosophy, while others are still defining their cloud strategy.
+Some companies are prioritising the virtualization of their cloud infrastructure with a cloud-native philosophy, while others are still defining their cloud strategy.
 However, there is still a lot of misunderstanding among IT pros about what "cloud-native" really means and what they can expect from it.

-This page summarises information about using a cloud native platform to enable full cycle development, whether you are just starting your cloud-native journey or have already deployed it.
+This page summarises information about using a cloud-native platform to enable full-cycle development, whether you are just starting your cloud-native journey or have already deployed it.

 Let's start with a definition of "Cloud Native" and "Cloud Native Applications."

 The term "cloud-native" is a simple one.
 Using the possibilities of cloud computing delivery architecture, an effective technique to creating and executing apps.